Chinese in Northwest America Research Committee (CINARC)

 Li Caiyu (2B)i with husband, Yip On, and son in 1909.
 Photo from NARA Chinese Exckusion Files,

-Chinese Women on the Idaho Frontier 早期挨达荷州的华人妇女
+Lives of Chinese Women in the Pacific Northwest 早期挨达荷州的华人妇女

 Idaho Women, photos from 1890-1920.
 Credit: NARA in Seattle & Idaho Statesman.